 4. Sasuke Recovery Mission

 While the characters have certainly had their lives threatened in numerous instances, this story was the first instance in which key characters came dangerously close to dying in single combat with some ruthless shinobi, the Sound Four.
-In an ill-fated attempt to stop Sasuke from joining up with Orochimaru and abandoning Konoha, Shikamaru assembles Neji Hyuga, Kiba Inuzuka, Choji Akamichi, and Rock Lee, and is joined by the Sand shinobi Gaara, Temari, and Kankuro later on.
+In an ill-fated attempt to stop Sasuke from joining up with Orochimaru and abandoning Konoha, Shikamaru assembles a crack team of fellow young shinobi.
 They triumph over their foes in numerous deadly close calls, while Sasuke ponders the rift that’s growing between himself and his comrades, namely Naruto, who is proving to develop at a much greater rate than Sasuke.

 Humiliated by his earlier defeat by Itachi, Sasuke learned that the way he could awaken his Mangekyo Sharingan eyes was to kill his best friend, who he alleged was Naruto in this case.
-His motivation was dark, and it resulted in Naruto’s most harrowing challenge yet, a fight for his life while also trying to spare the life of his rival, and it results in Sasuke leaving Konoha with the intention of never coming back, setting in motion the events of Shippuden.
+His motivation is dark, and it results in Naruto’s most harrowing challenge yet, a fight for his life while also trying to spare the life of his rival.
+It results in Sasuke leaving Konoha with the intention of never coming back, setting in motion the events of Shippuden.
 It was, for many characters including Naruto and Shikamaru, perhaps their greatest failure, from which they would take years to fully bounce back.

 3. Fated Battle Between Brothers